dec32/ajemi/README.md

 ## Build from Source

+Prerequisites:

+1. Rust (with the MSVC toolchain)
+2. Git Bash[^for-just-to-work]
+3. Inno Setup (only for creating installers)[^inno-setup-path]

-Have Rust with the MSVC toolchain installed and then run the following commands to setup the envirorment:
+Run the following commands to setup the development envirorment:

 ```
 cargo install just